Bigfoot Bib Report

 About This Form

-This form has been coded using technologies available to desktop browsers all the way back to March of 2010.
-Chrome, Firefox, IE 11, Opera, and Safari are supported.
-You can also use Edge (released in 2015), although the later versions that include the Chromium Engine will be most reliably compatible.
+This form has been coded using technologies available to web browsers all the way back to mid 2015.
+Chrome, Firefox, Edge (Chrome-based), Opera, and Safari are supported.
+IE 11 may still be compatible but IE-specific features are not.

 Mobile device-based web browsers are also supported!
 This includes Chrome, Samsung Internet, Opera Mobile, and Android Firefox.
 You can rotate your device to change the view and the form will adjust its layout to accommodate the new screen dimensions (try it now!)